 Why teen rhinoplasty is sought after

-Teen rhinoplasty in Charlotte is a lot more common than it once was, and it isn’t just the fault of permissive modern parents.
-Teenagers have always been worried about their appearance and subject to the social judgment of their peers, and with cameras of one sort of another everywhere and so many forms of social media to post pictures on, it’s only gotten worse.
+Teen rhinoplasty is a lot more common than it once was, and it isn’t just the fault of permissive modern parents.
+Teenagers have always been worried about their appearance and subject to the social judgment of their peers, and with cameras of one sort or another everywhere and so many forms of social media to post pictures on, it’s only gotten worse.

 Your son or daughter may well have a good reason for wanting teen rhinoplasty, but even so, it’s best to wait until his or her features are fully mature.
 This is around age 15 in girls and 17 in boys.